 Step 4: Client’s Consent to Mediation and/or Binding Arbitration

-The client and other person(s) bringing the complaint will be asked to sign a form giving consent to participate in a mediation session and/or binding arbitration hearing with 30 days.
+The client and other person(s) bringing the complaint will be asked to sign a form giving consent to participate in a mediation session and/or binding arbitration hearing within 30 days.
 If the parties choose both mediation and binding arbitration, they will be asked to specify their first preference.
 If all parties consent to mediation, one or more mediators will meet jointly with the parties and assist them to reach a mutually acceptable agreement.
 The mediator(s) will not make a decision.
-If arbitration is selected, the arbitrator(s) will jointly meet with both parties, hear the facts and make a final decision.
+If arbitration is selected, the arbitrator(s) will jointly meet with both parties, hear the facts and make a

 Step 5: Lawyer’s Response and Consent to Mediation